 - Put on some music and have a dance party (with others or solo) and connect with your body and spirit (yes, get the kids involved in this one!)

 - Go for a hike or walk and connect with nature

 - Declutter, reorganize, and clean your home to connect with your belongings

 - Cook and prepare nourishing meals to connect with the power of food

-- Draw, paint, write, design, craft to connect with your creative energy
+- Draw, paint, write, design, or craft to connect with your creative energy

 - Garden or nurture indoor plants and herbs to connect with the earth

 - Spend quality time with animals in your life to connect with kind spirits

 - Listen to music, sing, or practice an instrument to connect with your heart